MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 #### Options

-1. Log in to Microsoft Dynamics GP as the system administrator (“sa”) and create the users as required (no change from previous releases).
+1. Log in to Microsoft Dynamics GP as the system administrator ("sa") and create the users as required (no change from previous releases).
 Microsoft Dynamics GP administrator accounts can be any user account within the application.